| HOLLAND SCHMOLLANDBy Laura Krueger Crawford

 each other, but conversations inevitably highlight the diversity

+of our traditions.
 “Oh your child is a runner?
 Mine won’t go to

 the bathroom without asking permission.”
 “My child eats paper.
 Yesterday